The distribution of Manin's iterated integrals of modular forms: Introduction

-If $f_1=f_2$ with $\norm{f_i}=1$ then $X(f)$ is the Kotz-like distribution with distribution function $\frac{1}{\pi\abs{z}}e^{-2\abs{z}}$. \item If $l\geq 3$ then all asymptotic moments of $Z_M$ exist and there exists at least one rotationally invariant distribution with these as its moments. \end{enumerate} \end{thm}
+We now turn to the length $l\geq 3$ case: \begin{thm} If $l\geq 3$ then all asymptotic moments of $Z_M$ exist as $M\to\infty$ and there exists at least one rotationally invariant distribution with these as its moments. \end{thm}

-The distribution in Theorem \ref{intro:final-convergence-result} \eqref{intro:final-convergence-length-two} when $f_1\neq f_2$ is in general somewhat mysterious.
-If however $f_1,f_2$ are orthogonal we have a good candidate for the distribution.
-See Example \ref{fun-example} for details.
-In the length 3 case Theorem \ref{intro:final-convergence-result} \eqref{intro:final-convergence-length-three} does not allow us to conclude convergence in distribution.
-In fact, in general the possible limit distributions are indetermined, i.e there are several distributions whose moments agrees with the asymptotic moments of $Z_M$.
+We emphasize that Theorem \ref{intro-thm:final-convergence-length-three} does not directly allow us to conclude convergence in distribution.
+In fact, in general the possible limit distributions are \emph{indetermined}, i.e there are infinitely many distributions whose moments agree with the asymptotic moments of $Z_M$.

-Theorem \ref{intro:final-convergence-result} is proved by relating $L(f,a/c,1)$ with Manin's iterated integral $I_{i\infty}^{a/c}(v)$ (See Section \ref{sec:Manin-integrals} for definitions).
-Here $a/c=\gamma(i\infty)$ is a cusp equivalent to $i\infty$ and $v=f_1dzf_2dz\cdots f_ndz$ is a word in the letters $f_jdz$.
-We have This integral representation also shows that the central values surprisingly satisfy a shuffle product formula, namely
+\begin{rem} We can say quite a bit more when $f_1=f_2=\cdots =f_l$.
+In this case see \eqref{powers}.
+This allows us to conclude, using Theorem \ref{length1} and general probability theory results (more precisely the Portmanteau theorem), that $Z_M$ converges in distribution to $\frac{Z^l}{l!}$ where $Z$ is the standard complex normal distribution.
+A computation shows that this equals the Kotz-like distribution with distribution function This Kotz-like distribution is known to be indetermined when $l\geq 3$, and hence it is not possible to conclude the convergence in distribution of $Z_M$ simply by knowing its moments. \end{rem}

+\begin{rem}It is possible to express the distribution results explained above as a distribution result of central values of additive twists of multiple $L$-functions.
+These additive twists of multiple $L$-functions are $GL_2$ generalizations of multiple polylogs which themselves generalize multiple zeta values (See e.g. \cite{GilFresan:2017}).